arrahman17/Learning-Analytics-Project-/README.md

 # Special Thanks

-**We are very thankful to Prof.Dr.
-Mohamed Amin Chatti and Dr. Arham Muslim**
+**We are very thankful to Prof. Dr. Mohamed Amine Chatti and Dr. Arham Muslim**
 - For Providing us a such a plateform to learn the theoritical concept as well as the Practical skills

 # Evaluation